netresearch/dhl-module-shipping-m2/doc/src/EndUserDoc.rst

 Mass action
 ~~~~~~~~~~~

-Shipments and labels can also be created using a mass action in the orders grid:
+Shipments and labels can also be created using the mass action *Create Shipping Labels* in
+the order grid:

 * Sales → Orders → Mass action *Create Shipping Labels*